-Yes, round two went really smoothly – I was just running and suddenly I don’t feel the ground anymore!
+Yes, round 2 went smoothly – I was just running and suddenly I don’t feel the ground anymore!
 At that point I haven’t even reach the cliff edge yet, so there was no need for the dramatic “jump off the cliff”!

 I was handed a GoPro and my pilot taught me how to hold it up, swing it, so that we could capture the landscape and motion.
 Lol – it was really super heavy though, and maybe at the 8th minute my arms were tired and didn’t swing my camera much.

 With feet off ground and a seat, it felt like being on a naked airplane.
 Landscape from up were was really beautiful.
-Its really quite relaxing up there – and really comfortable – then my pilot started to do a bit of stunt: the spiral
+Its really quite relaxing up there – and really comfortable – then my pilot started to do some stunts: the spiral

 Lol, that heart-drop moment while on roller coaster, that’s totally the feeling!
 Hehe, he did ask me if I like that, so, “yes…”, and more spiraling. xD

 My hands were weaken lol, nearly had no strength to hold the GoPro while the spiral continues xD.

 We had a few more relaxing moments later, and then we are nearing the stop – from high up, could see some cows feeding off the grass, and yes, thats the area we were gonna land.
 Prepare for landing, and that rush downward felt yet like another roller coaster ride!
 We landed smoothly on our seats and whew, all safe and sound.
 I am still alive!